On January 11th, 2018, Facebook’s Head of News Feed, Adam Mosseri made a huge announcement.

 ‘Facebook was built to bring people closer together and build relationships.
 One of the ways we do this is by connecting people to meaningful posts from their friends and family in News Feed.
 Over the next few months, we’ll be making updates to ranking so people have more opportunities to interact with the people they care about.
 Mark outlined this in a post today.’

-The world’s largest social media platform stated that, as it moves ahead, it would update its News Feed algorithms that filter and rank the content on Facebook.
+The world’s largest social media platform stated that, as it moves ahead, it would update its News Feed algorithm that filter and rank the content on Facebook.
 The logic behind the move, according to a post by Mark Zuckerberg himself is so that people can have a better chance to interact with relevant content.

 The News Feed update rolled out after the social media giant faced scrutiny due to accusations that it published fake news during the US presidential election in 2016; and the Cambridge Analytica scandal.